Elektrobit/crinit/README.md

     By default, Crinit will respect the attribute as it is set when Crinit is started and behave accordingly, i.e. if Crinit either is PID 1 or it has the CHILD_SUBREAPER process attribute, it will reap zombies of its descendants.

+## Environment Variables

+Crinit also respects the environment variable
+* `CRINIT_SOCK` - The path to the socket file Crinit will create for communication through `libcrinit-client`.
+    Default: `/run/crinit/crinit.sock`

+Note that `crinit-ctl` uses the same environment variable to decide to which socket it will connect to.
+This makes it possible to have multiple instances of crinit running alongside each other, each controlled through a different socket.

 ## Configuration

 As described above, Crinit needs a global series-file containing global configuration options as well as a list of task